 If you know where you are headed and feel a little adventurous, another option can be to take the bus!
 Did you know the city does actually have a local bus system?
 It just takes a little practice to get used to it.

-The bus system in Cusco is not a government-run program but rather consists of dozens of privately-owned bus companies that all operate a separate route.
 Each company and the routes have a name that both are posted in nice big letters or in aggravatingly small letters on their windshields.
 With the advent of large buses on most of the lines, descriptions of destinations on the sides of the busses have also been added.
 But to be safe just quickly ask the young male who is most likely going to scream all the next stops while the bus is stopping.
 You will also pay him the small fee (in the city 0.50 – 0.70 Soles) when you get off the bus or during the bus ride.
 It is also acceptable to ask the bus to make a personal stop.
-In summary:

 - Ask if the bus is going where you want